-This regulation establishes a tolerance for combined residues of pyraflufen-ethyl in or on field corn, potato, and soybean.
-Nichino America Incorporated requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA) , as amended by the Food Quality Protection Act of 1996 (FQPA).
+This regulation establishes a tolerance for combined residues of pyraflufen-ethyl in or on cotton.
+Nichino America Incorporated requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA), as amended by the Food Quality Protection Act of 1996 (FQPA).

 Written objections and hearing requests may be submitted electronically, by mail, or through hand delivery/courier.
 Follow the detailed instructions as provided in Unit VI. of the SUPPLEMENTARY INFORMATION.Start Further Info

 FOR FURTHER INFORMATION CONTACT: